-- (a) The location, timing, design and density of soil disturbance and vegetation removal activities; and - Any measures necessary to rehabilitate the land following the completion of the activity; and - (c) The findings of any risk assessment; and - (d) The method of sediment retention and sediment runoff control to be adopted; and - (e) Effects on existing overland flow paths, surface drainage patterns, flood storage capacity and runoff volumes; and - (f) Effects on adjoining properties and infrastructure, including the transfer of flooding risk; and - (g) Mitigation proposed including compensatory storage, foundation design, site layout, geotechnical setbacks, the use, maintenance or enhancement of natural features or other flood management measures.
+- (a) The location, timing, design and density of soil disturbance and vegetation removal activities; and - (b) Any measures necessary to rehabilitate the land following the completion of the activity;and - (c) The findings of any risk assessment; and - (d) The method of sediment retention and sediment runoff control to be adopted; and - (e) Effects on existing overland flow paths, surface drainage patterns, flood storage capacity and runoff volumes; and - (f) Effects on adjoining properties and infrastructure, including the transfer of flooding risk; and - (g) Mitigation proposed including compensatory storage, foundation design, site layout, geotechnical setbacks, the use, maintenance or enhancement of natural features or other flood management measures. - (h) If the earthworks will enable an activity that has a functional or operational need to be located within the Building Platform Suitability Area C.